ibm-cloud-docs/log-analysis/getting-started.md

 Use {{site.data.keyword.la_full}} to add log management capabilities to your {{site.data.keyword.cloud_notm}} architecture.
 {: shortdesc}

-You can use {{site.data.keyword.la_full_notm}} to manage system and application logs in the {{site.data.keyword.cloud_notm}}. {{site.data.keyword.la_full_notm}} offers administrators, DevOps teams, and developers advanced features to filter, search, and tail log data, define alerts, and design custom views to monitor application and system logs.
+You can use {{site.data.keyword.la_full_notm}} to manage operating system logs, application logs, and platform logs in the {{site.data.keyword.cloud_notm}}. {{site.data.keyword.la_full_notm}} offers administrators, DevOps teams, and developers advanced features to filter, search, and tail log data, define alerts, and design custom views to monitor application and system logs.

 ## Features
 {: #getting-started-features}